Short Empire: Further development

-The first of the S.30 flying boats to be laid out and completed was G-AFCT, named 'Champion'.
-In December 1938, the second S.30 aircraft G-AFCU, named 'Cabot' became the first aircraft of the series to conduct the first successful takeoff.
-The last three aircraft of this order – 'Captain Cook', 'Clare' and 'Aotearoa' – were renamed and re-registered for use by TEAL.
-In 1939, a final S.30 flying boat, G-AFKZ, was ordered and delivered to Imperial Airways in late March 1940.
+The first of the S.30 flying boats was registered G-AFCT and named Champion.
+In December 1938, the second S.30 aircraft registered G-AFCU, named Cabot became the first of the revised series to fly.
+The last three aircraft of this order, initially named Captain Cook, Clare and Aotearoa, were renamed and re-registered for use by TEAL.
+In 1939, a final S.30 flying boat, registered G-AFKZ and named Cathay, was delivered to Imperial Airways in late March 1940.

-A total of four flying S.30 series flying boats – Cabot, Caribou, Clyde and Connemara – were equipped with in-flight refuelling equipment and extra fuel tanks in order that they could be used to provide a regular trans-atlantic airmail service.
-The concept was for the aircraft to take off at lower weights and, once airborne, take on extra fuel to reach an all up weight of 53000 lb, giving the aircraft a range of over 2500 mi.
-The extra fuel reduced the payload to 4270 lb against the 6250 lb of the standard aeroplane.
+Four flying S.30 series flying boats, Cabot, Caribou, Clyde and Connemara, were equipped with in-flight refuelling equipment and extra fuel tanks to provide scheduled transatlantic airmail service.
+The aircraft was to take off light and, once airborne, take on extra fuel to reach an all up weight of 53000 lb, giving the aircraft a range of over 2500 mi.
+The extra fuel reduced payload to 4270 lb against the 6250 lb of the standard aeroplane.
 The refuelling was performed by three converted Handley Page Harrow bombers, one operating out of Ireland and two out of Newfoundland.

-In 1939, Imperial Airways placed a further follow-on order for a modified model of the S.30, designated as the S.33.
-This series had the same basic construction as its immediate predecessors, the new Pegasus XI engine, a development of the powerplant used by the original S.23 series, was adopted instead.
-Out of these three final aircraft, only two – 'Clifton' and 'Cleopatra' – would be completed and delivered to the newly formed British Overseas Airways Corporation (BOAC).
+In 1939, Imperial Airways placed a further follow-on order for a modified S.30, designated the S.33.
+This series had the same construction as its predecessors, but the new Pegasus XI engine, a development of the powerplant used by the original S.23 series, was used.
+Out of these three final aircraft, only two, named Clifton and Cleopatra, would be completed and delivered to the newly renamed British Overseas Airways Corporation (BOAC).